Uyuni to Sabaya

 266km Coipasa village (GPS13).
 Accommodation, water, basic supplies.
 No restaurant.

 19km Leave Coipasa on track heading NW.
-Some sand and washboard for 4kms until track re-enters the salar (GPS14).
+4kms until track re-enters the salar (GPS14).
 Head north-ish across the salt, straight for the shore.
 After 9kms we hit a dirt track and 5kms later reached land (GPS15).
 1km later this track meets a larger road at the small settlement of Buen Retiro.

 285km Buen Retiro.
 Small settlement.
 Join main road and go R.

-8km Surface is ok, though a bit corrugated in places.
-Pass 2 small villages on the way to the next junction.
+8km Pass 2 small villages on the way to the next junction.

 293km Junction (GPS16).
 Main road goes L, but we took a good short cut and went R, heading straight for Sabaya.